MIC: What It Is and How to Treat It

 Fortunately, there are new methods available to help prevent MIC and there are ways to eradicate MIC in existing systems.
 Water tests can be preformed to see if MIC causing bacteria is present in the water supply and test can be preformed on the pipe being used to determine which treatment is needed.

 There are air monitoring devices which help eliminate trapped air in fire sprinkler systems and can also limit oxygen corrosion.
 There are corrosion monitoring devices that will simulate the conditions inside the fire sprinkler system and are easily serviced and monitored to catch any corrosion activity.
 There are also a variety of chemical treatments available to treat MIC.
 It is important to remember that each MIC outbreak is unique and there is no universal way to treat this problem.
-Contact your fire sprinkler provider for more details on MIC in fire sprinkler systems.
+Contact your Ozark Fire Sprinkler for more details on MIC in fire sprinkler systems.

 Comments are closed.